vizdata-f21/project-2-tidy_team/proposal/proposal.md

     project.

 -   Continue working on the visualization (Kathryn and Drew).
-Courtney and Rishal will provide feedback and suggest ideas for revisions.
+Courtney and Raghav will provide feedback and suggest ideas for revisions.
 -   Continue developing the shiny app (Courtney and Raghav).
 Kathryn and Drew will provide feedback and suggest ideas for revisions.
 -   Thanksgiving break is this week, and we hope to be in a comfortable